Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Looking Towards the Nile River from the Entrance of Hatshepsut 's Temple

-As I walked down the steps, I noticed that the work excavating the area around Queen Hatshepsut’s temple was still ongoing.
-Who knows what the archeologists may find in the years to come?
+As I walked down the steps, I noticed that the excavation work around Hatshepsut’s Temple was still ongoing.
+Who knows what archaeologists may find in the years to come?

 Archeological Work at the Temple of Hatshepsut